Women in policing in the United States: 1980 onward: The "brass" ceiling and role definition

 The types of jobs and roles within police departments are varied.
 These include "beat cops" patrolling around given neighborhoods, rotating patrol jobs, event and security details.
 Other positions include detectives, unit officers and supervisors, as well as administrative roles.
 These positions often come with more status, pay, and flexibility.
 Women hold, as of 2010, 7.3% of these upper level and supervisory roles.
 Studies have shown that some policewomen do not feel comfortable about seeking out promotions due to issues related to tokenism, (i.e. they did not want peers to assume their promotion was due to their being one of the few women in the department), or, relatedly, feeling like the promotional process was biased toward their male counterparts.
 Women also mentioned a concern for the impact of schedule change and less job flexibility would have on their families.
 These sentiments are tied to the concept of the "brass ceiling", a turn of phrase meant to describe the limited opportunities for advancement for women in the police force and military.
 Extremely specialized roles, such as SWAT team members, are perhaps exempt from some of the assumptions around tokenism given their rigorous qualifications for entry, but also present unique challenges for integration into the unit culture.
 A 2011 study argues that women in SWAT teams often need to "join the boys club" and may be relegated to specific roles, such as hostage negotiator, because of beliefs about female capacity for empathy and compassionate communication.
 This study also concludes that although tokenism is perhaps not an issue with regard to entry into SWAT team work, it remains salient with respect to promotion opportunities, mirroring women's opinions about promotion in other facets of the police force.

+In 2021, Pamela A. Smith became the first Black woman to be appointed as chief of the United States Park Police.
+In 2023, she became the first to serve at the chief of the Metropolitan Police Department of the District of Columbia.